Buprenorphine Side Effects

 Psychiatric side effects associated with parenteral buprenorphine have included euphoria, depersonalization, depression, dreaming, and psychosis in less than 1% of patients.
 Dysphoria has been reported rarely.
 Auditory and visual hallucinations have been associated with parenteral and sublingual buprenorphine.

 Genitourinary side effects have included urinary retention (less than 1%).

-Dermatologic side effects have included pruritus (less than %) and urticaria.
+Dermatologic side effects have included pruritus (3%) and urticaria.
 Dermatologic side effects associated with the transdermal patch have included application site pruritus (15%), application site erythema (7%), application site rash (6%), and pruritus (4%).

 Musculoskeletal side effects have included lack of muscle coordination (rare).

 - Buprenorphine tablets

 - Buprenorphine injection